danielsobrado/personal-blog/content/post/discuss-microservices.md

 ### Introduction
-Microservices are based on the principle "divide and conquer".
+Microservices are based on the principle "divide and conquer", usually to achieve scalability both horizontally and vertically.

 There is a trade-off between having too many services and too few or only one, and this depends on the scope of your project.